Africas energy master plans – any good in them

 But if they don’t work the way they are intended, how can the circle be squared?

-2. Second, take one baby-step at a time but take the step.
+- Second, take one baby step at a time but take the step.

-In the end, the project becomes cumbersome and unwieldy and there are too many interested parties for the projects own good so it slowly fades into oblivion just to be replaced by the next grand scheme.
+In the end, the project becomes cumbersome and there are too many interested parties for the project’s good so it slowly fades into oblivion just to be replaced by the next grand scheme.
 And we take another turn with the Mad Hatter.

 We have seen above what the guiding principles of a solution must be.
 My dad always told me that a given problem usually did not arise overnight so you will not solve it overnight.

-First, the decision making bodies in those countries must try out different things in order to see how they work in the real world.
-That means micro projects in different areas for testing.
+First, the decision-making bodies in those countries must try out different things to see how they work in the real world.
+That means micro-projects in different areas for testing.
 And a special legal environment has to be created for the micro-projects to work.
 If, for example, someone wants to use a flare (remember that those huge flames are a burden to the environment of the country in the first place and also cause costs to the one who flares) there must be clear rules for the project developer to get the economic benefit of the gas.

-The flare owner must be incentivized to not stand in the way of the project by suddenly asking exorbitant prices for the feed-gas or other impossible to fulfill preconditions.
-It helps if the country regulates the price for feed-gas from such flares to below 0.5 USD/MMBtu – remember that the gas was a nuisance and a cost factor to the gas producer in the first place and that he is better off now.
-Besides, there must be rules on what the gas producer must do in order to enable the project access and unhindered exploitation of the gas.
+The flare owner must be incentivized to not stand in the way of the project by suddenly asking exorbitant prices for the feed gas or other impossible-to-fulfill preconditions.
+It helps if the country regulates the price for feed gas from such flares to below 0.5 USD/MMBtu – remember that the gas was a nuisance and a cost factor to the gas producer in the first place and that he is better off now.
+Besides, there must be rules on what the gas producer must do to enable the project access and unhindered exploitation of the gas.

-Then principle number two – one baby step at a time.
+The principle number two – one baby step at a time.
 Babies also learn how to walk by first sitting, then standing, then slowly walking by yanking their bodies along something solid they can grab and only at the end to roam free.
-If the baby starts by wanting to walk free from the start is going to topple over, lose heart and never learns walking.
+If the baby starts by wanting to walk free from the start is going to topple over, lose its heart, and never learn to walk.
 Nature has given us the right kind of reflexes from the start.

 The second part is that the baby takes the first step, and then the second until it fully walks.